NoLtour/Uni-notes/Mechanics structures and materials/Materials/0 Flashcards/Atomic composition.md

 Describe and explain the effect of temperature on yield stress in BCC, FCC and HCP materials
 #card
 ![[Pasted image 20220504170328.png]]
+What it comes down to is the number of close-packed slip systems (close packed planes), slip is easy for structures with lots of slip planes and this remains true for all temperatures so
-- FCC is reasonably temperature independent, since they contain many close packed planes, these planes can easily move past each other even at low temperatures, the structure of these planes is consistant across a rang
+- FCC is reasonably temperature independent, since they contain many close packed planes, these planes can easily move past each other even at low temperatures, the structure of these planes is consistant across a range of temperatures and so yield stress is very consistent.
+-